darkn3rd/script-tut/groovy/README.md

 As for prerequisites on the Mac, you'll need to install XCode, XCode command line tools, and the most recent JDK.

-Apple provides an updated version of JDK6 (Java 1.6) for Mac OS X 10.8 Mountian Lion.
+Apple provides an updated version of JDK6 (Java 1.6) for Mac OS X 10.8 Mountain Lion.
 Optionally, a more recent JDK, such as the one from Java 1.7 or Java 1.8 can be installed from Oracle.

 #### Homebrew

 Homebrew [http://brew.sh/] is a popular single-user package management system that can install a variety of scripting languages and tools, which includes Groovy.

-This version of Groovy may not be the latest.
-Consider alternatively getting GVM (Groovy enVironment Manager) to get the latest Groovy and manage or test different versions of Groovy.
+This version of Groovy installed by Homebrew may not be the latest stable release.
+Consider alternatively installng GVM (Groovy enVironment Manager) to get the latest Groovy and manage or test different versions of Groovy.

 Homebrew and Groovy can be installed with these commands (Tested on Mac OS X 10.8.5):